Configure Workload Identity Federation with Active Directory

 • Provider ID: ID of the workload identity pool provider

-• Impersonate service account: enabled
+• Impersonate service account: enabled, if you use service account impersonation

 6. Select the AD FS tab and verify that the Relying Party ID field now contains the URL of your workload identity pool provider.